Syedsaleha/aks-terraform-project/DEPLOYMENT.md

     terraform workspace select dev
     ```

-2.  **Execute Destroy:** The script will automatically load the correct variables and prompt you to confirm the destruction of all resources defined in that workspace state.
+2.  **Execute Destroy:** The script will automatically load the correct variables and prompt you to confirm the destruction of all the resources defined in that workspace state.

     ```bash
     ./scripts/terraform.sh destroy